Caution: All parts of this plant are poisonous.

 Status in the CKISS region

-- Black henbane is currently classified as Eradicate in the CKISS region.
+- Black henbane is currently classified as Eradicate on the CKISS Annual Priority List.

 - To learn more about how CKISS classifies and manages invasive species, see our Invasive Species Priority Lists page.